 - Credit memos for returns and expirations

-- Receiving product (same as you do now)
+- Receiving and selling product (same as you do now)

-- Approving the weekly settlement (takes about 5 minutes)
+- Approving and sending the weekly payment (takes about 5 minutes)

 That's it.
 Your day-to-day doesn't change.
 Your cash flow gets dramatically better.
 Your vendor relationships get cleaner.
 And you stop paying for product before it sells.